awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 **Note**
 CIS 2\.5 requires that AWS Config is enabled in all Regions in which you are using Security Hub\.
 Because Security Hub is a regional service, the check performed for this control checks only the current Region for the account\.
 It does not check all Regions\.
-You also must record global resources so that compliance checks against global resources can be checked in each Region\.
+You also must record global resources so that security checks against global resources can be checked in each Region\.

 To run this check, Security Hub performs custom logic to perform the audit steps prescribed for it in the [CIS AWS Foundations Benchmark v1\.2](https://d1.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf)\.
-Security Hub also requires that global resources are recorded in each Region, because Security Hub is a regional service and performs its compliance checks on a Region\-by\-Region basis\.
+Security Hub also requires that global resources are recorded in each Region, because Security Hub is a regional service and performs its security checks on a Region\-by\-Region basis\.

 ### Remediation<a name="cis-2.5-remediation"></a>